bokshi-gh/claude-shannon-theseus/README.md

 - Truncate code if it is large
 - Easy, Medium, Hard filter
 - Remove comment
-- Rating features like wpm, accuracy,
+- Rating features like wpm, accuracy
 - Multiplayer
 - Leaderboard